SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

 .. tip::
    | val io = new Bundle{ ... } :
-   | Declaring all in/out in a Bundle named io is probably a good pratice.
-If you call your bundle io, Spinal will check that all elements are defined as input or output
+   | Declaring all inputs and outputs in a Bundle named `io` is probably a good pratice.
+If you call your bundle `io`, Spinal will check that all elements are defined as input or output.

 Input / output definition
 -------------------------

-Syntax to define in/out is the following :
+The syntax to define inputs and outputs is the following:

 .. list-table::
    :header-rows: 1